What’s the Difference Between a Lovebird and a Parakeet?

 • Lovebirds have a longer lifespan than parakeets.

-Both parrots are wonderful pets to have and are relatively easy to care for; however, if you don’t want a loud animal in your home or if you have neighbors who might be irritated by your parakeet’s or, especially, your lovebird’s squawking, it’s best to do some research before purchasing either avian.
+Both parrots are great pets and easy to care for, but if you don’t want a loud animal in your home or have neighbors who might be annoyed by your parakeet’s or lovebird’s squawking, do some research before buying either.

 Frequently Asked Questions (FAQs)